Table of Contents

 This is very clear in the above section with its detailed citing of DOLE 13th Month Pay Guidelines, the Labor Code of the Philippines and its implementing rules.

 13th Month Pay Philippines: How to compute absences without pay/paid leave/maternity leave

 So, the basic salary is the basis for the 13th Month and includes leave with pay but does not include leave without pay.

-13th Month Pay Philippines: How to compute 13th month pay with salary increase
+13th Month Pay Philippines: How to compute 13th month pay with a salary increase

-A frequently asked question is how to compute 13th month pay with salary increase, but it is really just the same calculation including the effect of the salary increase in basic pay.
+A frequently asked question is how to compute 13th-month pay with a salary increase, but it is really just the same calculation including the effect of the salary increase on basic pay.

 Jan to June: 6 months x 15,000 = 90,000